ronkow/scraping-wikipedia/README.md

-# scraping-wikipedia
+# scraping-wikipedia-single-page

-Tutorial can be found in:
+The tutorial can be found in:
 https://www.ronkow.com/machinelearning/wikipedia/